An easy Thanksgiving meal plan is within your reach. Just follow these 6 easy steps to picking the best Thanksgiving

 We love Trader Joe's but many of those items can be found at your local grocery store, too.
 If you're not used to buying store-bought items for the holiday, it's a great list of inspiration to start with.

 For those recipes you really want to make yourself, mentally take note of all the ways you can prep them early or make them completely ahead.

 Need some inspiration?
-Check out this great list of 5 Thanksgiving recipes you can make right NOW or this incredible lists of easy Thanksgiving side dishes, Thanksgiving pies to make ahead, and easy Thanksgiving desserts.
+Check out this great list of Thanksgiving recipes you can make ahead or this incredible lists of easy Thanksgiving side dishes, Thanksgiving pies to make ahead, and easy Thanksgiving desserts.

 Guests want to be useful.
 Share the cooking fun with anyone who asks to help in the kitchen!